t-dillon/tdoku/docs/sudoku.md

-When initializing the puzzle instead of applying the clues once cell at a time, or even batch applying the clues one box at a time, it turns out to be best to construct 6 band elimination messages from all of the clues, and then apply these 6 messages in turn.
+When initializing the puzzle instead of applying the clues once cell at a time, or even batch applying the clues one box at a time, it turns out to be best to construct 6 band elimination messages from all of the clues, and then apply and propagate these 6 messages in turn.

 When determining the next guess to make instead of finding the most constrained cell or box, it turns out to be best to find the band with the fewest possible configurations across all values,